-I’m working as gaming and tech editor since 1996.
-During 1998 I started working as a tech journalist full time and during the next couple of years I was the editor in chief for the most successful magazines in Greece like GamePro and Official PlayStation Magazine.
+I’m working as a gaming and tech editor since 1996.
+In 1998 I started working as a tech journalist full time and during the next couple of years, I was the editor in chief for the most successful magazines in Greece like GamePro and Official PlayStation Magazine.

-After 2005 I started working on various sites in Greece and during 2010 I decided to create my own website (with 2 friends), which is Enternity.gr.
+After 2005 I started working on various sites in Greece and in 2010 I decided to create my own website (with 2 friends), which is Enternity.gr.